nilsteampassnet/teampass_doc/docs/api/api-write.md

 # Overview

-The Teampass API permits an access to Teampass databse from a third party application.
+The Teampass API permits access to a Teampass database from a third party application.

-The call is performed with a `GET` query and sends back the data at `json` format.
+The call is performed with a `GET` query and sends back the data in `JSON` format.

 This page describes how to write data.